marcuswestin/store.js/README.md

 TODO
 ----
+ - What are the storage capacities/restrictions per browser?
  - I believe underlying APIs can throw under certain conditions.
 Where do we need try/catch?
  - Test different versions of Opera 10.X explicitly